ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

   - `file:pathListSeparator`: It is a character commonly used by the operating system to separate paths in the path list.
 For windows, it’s `;` and for UNIX it’s `:`

 ##### `os` Package
-- Introduced the `setEnv()` function to set an environment variable.
+- Introduced the `setEnv()` function to set an environment variable
-- Introduced the `unsetEnv()` function to remove an environment variable from the system.
+- Introduced the `unsetEnv()` function to remove an environment variable from the system
-- Introduced the `listEnv()` function to list the existing environment variables of the system.
+- Introduced the `listEnv()` function to list the existing environment variables of the system

 #### Improvements